by Anil Prasad

-Is there specific criteria for what you’re choosing to put on Bandcamp?
+Is there specific criteria for what you’re choosing to put out online?

 No, it’s a grab bag.
 It’s whatever we think people might be interested in.
 If we don’t make this music available, nobody else is going to.
 There’s nobody home at the record labels anymore.
 There’s a lot of corruption and stealing involved with those labels.
 It’s very complicated.
 I grew up with the real music business criminals—some of the worst criminals imaginable.
 All big music industry guys I’ve worked with since the ‘80s.
 But those guys also made this business.
 It wouldn’t be what it is today without them.
 Did they steal?
 Definitely.
 Did I steal?
 For sure.
 But we made things happen.

 Explain what you mean when you say you stole.

 I took the money as I went.
 I helped a lot of people.
 I’ve disappointed some people, definitely.
 I took from the corporations and gave the money to other people, Robin Hood-style.
 I’m still doing it.
 But there are fewer corporations to take from.
 Some of the criminals in the business are the ones to get things done.
 You could make a list of the 20 biggest music industry criminals and look at it and realize they built the whole system we’re dealing with.
 I’m talking about real music.
 Not entertainment.
 They made some very important music happen.